hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/22-how-minuchihr-wrote-to-announce-his-victory-to-faridun.md

 Who prayed to God, the righteous Judge, to pour

-On Miniichihr his blessings evermore.
+On Minuchihr his blessings evermore.